kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 ### Kubernetes nodes VM installation

 > The basic VM installation process is not the purpose of this tutorial.
+>
 > Because it's just a tutorial, the IPv6 stack is not configured, but you can configure it if you want.

 These VM are used as Kubernetes node (controllers or workers).

-The basic VM configuration process is the same of the 6 VM (you can also configure one, clone it and change IP address and hostname for each clone).
+The basic VM configuration process is the same for the 6 VM (you can also configure one, clone it and change IP address and hostname for each clone).

 You have to: